zeniavilla/experience-it-app/README.md

 # Experience It App

-This Rails app allows displays a collection of curated experiences in LA.
+This Rails app allows displays a collection of curated experiences in Los Angeles.
 It allows a user to create a new experience and 'like' existing experiences.
 The front-end utilizes React and Redux.

 ## Installation